-Tomorrow, more information will be posted with greater detail on the restrictions as mentioned above and again on April 20th.
+Tomorrow, more information will be posted with greater detail on the aforementioned restrictions and again on April 20th.
 We don’t expect any of these changes to have any impact on us.

-We remain in place, with prayers and loving concern for my sister’s ongoing dilemma and poor health and now our daughter-in-law’s cancer surgery at the Mayo Clinic in Minnesota where no family can be with her at the hospital.
+We remain in place, with prayers and loving concern for my sister’s ongoing dilemma and poor health.
+Now, our daughter-in-law’s cancer surgery is at the Mayo Clinic in Minnesota, where no family can be with her at the hospital.

 |Another cloudy day mountain view.|

-These are tough and heart-wrenching times, not only for those with COVID-19 but also for others facing hospitalization and isolation from loved ones during time of illness.
+These are tough and heart-wrenching times, not only for those with COVID-19 but also for others facing hospitalization and isolation from loved ones during times of illness.

 |The uniformity of this flower made it worthy of a photo.|

-May our Indian friends and hotel staff member experience the celebrations in their hearts and in their homes with only their household family members with hope, blessings and safety.
+May our Indian friends and hotel staff experience the celebrations in their hearts and homes with only their household family members with hope, blessings, and safety.